containers/podman/docs/source/markdown/podman-create.1.md

 ## IMAGE

   The image is specified using transport:path format.
 If no transport is specified, the `docker` (container registry) transport will be used by default.
-For remote Podman, `docker` is the only allowed transport.
+For remote Podman, including Mac and Windows (excluding WSL2) machines, `docker` is the only allowed transport.

   **dir:**_path_
   An existing local directory _path_ storing the manifest, layer tarballs and signatures as individual files.
 This